symfony/symfony-docs/messenger.rst

 .. deprecated:: 5.4

-    Not setting a explicit value for the ``delete_after_ack`` option is deprcated since Symfony 5.4.
+    Not setting a explicit value for the ``delete_after_ack`` option is deprecated since Symfony 5.4.
 In Symfony 6.0, the default value of this option changes from ``false`` to ``true``.

 In Memory Transport